jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

-> :memo: This is a README.md template we encourage you to use when you release your model to a GitHub repository.
+> :memo: A README.md template for releasing a paper code implementation to a GitHub repository.
 > • Provide general sections
-> • May need to modify sections depending on needs
+> • Modify sections depending on needs

 # Model, Paper, or Project Name